 A burn is defined as a traumatic injury to the skin or other organic tissue primarily caused by thermal or other acute exposures.
 Burns occur when some or all of the cells in the skin or other tissues are destroyed by heat, cold, electricity, radiation, or caustic chemicals.
 Burns are acute wounds caused by an isolated, non-recurring insult and progress rapidly through an orderly series of healing steps .

 The most common types of burns and their classification will be reviewed here.
 The clinical assessment, potential acute complications, and management of moderate and severe burns in adults and children, minor burns, and other related injuries are discussed elsewhere.
-(See "Emergency care of moderate and severe thermal burns in adults" and "Emergency care of moderate and severe thermal burns in children" and "Treatment of minor thermal burns" and "Smoke inhalation" and "Environmental electrical injuries".)
+(See "Emergency care of moderate and severe thermal burns in adults" and "Emergency care of moderate and severe thermal burns in children" and "Treatment of minor thermal burns" and "Smoke inhalation" and "Environmental and weapon-related electrical injuries".)

 TYPES OF BURNS